 - Stronger odors behind stored items or furniture.

-- Cracks in the walls or the floor.
+- Cracks in the walls or the concrete floor.

 How to check: